 Regular notebooks are available in both lined and plain unless stated otherwise.
 Size is 8x6 inches.
 50 leaves.

 Mini notebooks are available only in plain.
 Size is 6x4 inches.
 50 leaves.

 It’s free shipping if you reach 500 php on your total anywhere in the Philippines.
 We also ship internationally!

 Again, please send an email at firstname.lastname@example.org to order!

 We’re so sorry for this but rest assured, we’re working on it double time!

-Sheena Sy-Gonzales is a 24-yr old illustrator & designer from Narnia.
+Sheena Sy-Gonzales is an illustrator & designer from Narnia.